EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 * If a `Synchronization` packet is received, we first need to check if it is `critical`.
 Critical `Synchronization` packets do in essence a "full" synchronization leaving out no data.
 With this in mind we should clear the `entities` map and fill it with all entities in the `Synchronization` packet except the `Entity` whose `id` matches `playerId`.
 We will eventually want to handle the `Player` object independently of the others which is why it is not added to `entities`.
 Otherwise, if the packet is not `critical` then we merely update the `entities` map with the `entities` in the `Synchronization` packet without clearly it beforehand.
 The idea is that noncritical `Synchronization`s merely update the entities received in a critical, full `Synchronization`.

-* If a `PlayerElimination` packet is received that a message should be displayed to the screen.
+* If a `PlayerElimination` packet is received then a message should be displayed to the screen.
 For convenience, if the eliminated player matches `playerAssignment` the message should mentioned that the player in particular was eliminated such as "You were eliminated".
 Additionally, upon elimination the `player` field should be set to `null` so that it no longer is controllable nor rendered.
 If that match did not occur then "Player X was eliminated" would suffice where X is the player eliminated.

 * If a `LivesUpdate` packet is received, then a message on the screen should flash showing the lives statistics of all active players.
 All of this information is present in the `LivesUpdate` packet.